-- Street-legal helmets are required while riding motorcycles, scooters or ATVs in the pits. - The minimum age for motorcycle riding in the pits is 16 unless you are a licensed racer. - · Dogs must be on leash at all times. - Bicycle helmets are required for bicycle riders under 16-years-old. - No tire or fuel container disposal is allowed.
+- Street-legal helmets are required while riding motorcycles, scooters or ATVs in the pits. - The minimum age for motorcycle riding in the pits is 16 unless you are a licensed racer. - Dogs must be on leash at all times, and pet messes must be cleaned immediately. - Bicycle helmets are required for bicycle riders under 16-years-old. - No tire or fuel container disposal is allowed.
 You will be penalized and fined if you dispose of tires or empty fuel containers at PIR.
 Fuel containers must have the racer's number written on them.
-See Section N: Penalties. - Used oil must be properly disposed of in the provided containers.
+See Section O: Penalties. - Used oil must be properly disposed of in the provided containers.
 You will be penalized if you improperly dispose of waste fluids at PIR.
-See Section N: Penalties. - Alcoholic beverages for spectators are served in the beer garden.
+See Section O: Penalties. - Alcoholic beverages for spectators are served in the beer garden.
 No alcohol may be brought into PIR.
-See Section K-2. - Fire lanes must be kept clear in the pit area at all times. - · Camping is allowed.
-No open fires. - Race engines may be started at 7:00 AM if compliant with the PIR 92dBA limit, but must be turned off during the Riders Meeting.
-After 9:00 AM the OMRRA sound limit is 103dBA.
+See Section M-2. - Fire lanes must be kept clear in the pit area at all times. - · Camping is allowed.
+No open fires. - Race engines may be started at 7:00 AM if compliant with the PIR 92dBA limit, but must be turned off during the Riders Meeting and national anthems.
+After 9:00 AM the OMRRA sound limit is 103dBA. - Per Portland Parks regulation section 20.12.050, no person shall possess in a City Park anything specifically designed for, and presently capable of causing, or carried with the intent to threaten or cause bodily harm to another.
+Items prohibited include, but are not limited to, firearms, knives with blades over 3-1/2", brass knuckles, straight razors and similar.